 Divorce cases are stressful and burdensome before a personal injury is involved.
 It can be complex and hard to navigate on your own, especially if you are still reeling from any injuries you may have been the victim of.
 When this is thrown in, you will want an attorney, like a personal injury lawyer Harrisonburg VA trusts, to be on your side and someone who has several years of experience in this field.
 Don’t fight this battle alone.

-Thanks to our friends and contributors from MartinWren, P.C. for their insight into personal injury awards in a divorce.
+Thanks to our friends MartinWren, P.C. for their insight into personal injury awards in a divorce.